craftercms/docs/source/system-administrators/upgrade/upgrading-in-context-editing.rst

 Beginning Migration
 ^^^^^^^^^^^^^^^^^^^

-To begin migration, start by locating all the old ``cstudio-support.ftl`` import on your freemarker templates.
+To begin migration, start by locating all the old ``cstudio-support.ftl`` import on your FreeMarker templates.

 .. code-block:: html